Guide for St. Augustine Grass: Yearly Maintenance Program

 Testing Soil and Grass

-You can replace these empty areas and achieve an instant lawn by sodding on days where the temperature is between 80 to 90 degrees.
-Sod is a type of grass that has already been planted and cut into a sectioned piece of grass that still contains the turfs roots.
+You can replace these empty areas and achieve an instant lawn by sodding on days when the temperature is between 80 to 90 degrees.
+Sod is a type of grass that has already been planted and cut into a sectioned piece of grass that still contains the roots of the turf.

-This method is ideal for home owners with St. Augustine grass, because not many species of St. Augustine grass can be grown from seeds and must be installed by sods or planting plugs.
-Plugs are rooted pieces of sods that will eventually spread to empty spaces around them and form a dense lawn.
+This method is ideal for homeowners with St. Augustine grass because not many species of St. Augustine grass can be grown from seeds and must be installed by sods or planting plugs.
+Plugs are rooted pieces of sod that will eventually spread to empty spaces around them and form a dense lawn.

-Before applying the sod to treatment area rake the turf to help loosen the dead grass roots and soil, thus allowing the new sod to grow more easily.
+Before applying the sod to the treatment area, rake the turf to help loosen the dead grass roots and soil, thus allowing the new sod to grow more easily.

 4. Mow Your St. Augustine Grass From March to July